 Infrastructure Dependencies & Design Considerations

-Security always depends on context, and in most cases the context is influenced by how an organization intends to use their cloud presence.
+Security always depends on context, and in most cases, the context is influenced by how an organization intends to use its cloud presence.
 Access control, roles, permissions, network connectivity, and other security controls will differ between a VMware Cloud SDDC intended only as a disaster recovery site and a VMware Cloud SDDC running active production workloads.
-Determining the use case of your VMware Cloud SDDC and then documenting it helps teams and organizations make decisions about security, risk, and availability, as well as to help decide what needs to change if the scope of the deployment changes.
+Determining the use case of your VMware Cloud SDDC and then documenting it helps teams and organizations make decisions about security, risk, and availability, as well as helping decide what needs to change if the scope of the deployment changes.

 DNS Availability and Records

 The Domain Name System (DNS) is crucially important to both workloads and the users of those workloads.
 DNS provides an abstraction layer so that IP addresses don’t need to be tracked and used directly, and more human-friendly names can be used.
 TLS certificates are also correlated with DNS, helping establish trust between systems within virtual infrastructures.
 As such, most organizations depend heavily on DNS, and require that their DNS servers be made highly available.
 Your organization’s intentions for an SDDC will determine the methods you use to ensure DNS availability.

 VMware Cloud SDDCs provision resolvers and DNS records during deployment for use by the infrastructure.
 This ensures that the infrastructure is always reachable internally through the DNS names.

 DNS is a powerful system, and the hierarchy in it can be used to help track other information, such as where a workload is running, which makes IT operations easier.
 However, as workloads move between clouds other systems (like a Configuration Management Database) may need to be kept up to date, too.
 Location information in DNS can also leak information to attackers about where your organization’s facilities are.
 Security is always a tradeoff; ensure your organization is comfortable with the risks.

 Ideas to consider: